redhat-developer/vscode-openshift-tools/README.md

 This extension can work with local or remote OpenShift clusters.

 To provision local instance of OpenShift cluster, developers can use the following options:
-* [Red Hat CodeReady Containers](https://crc.dev/crc/) - run single node local OpenShift 4.x cluster
+* [OpenShift Local](https://crc.dev/crc/) - run single node local OpenShift 4.x cluster

 #### Public cloud providers